Classic Spaghetti Amatriciana

 - freshly ground black pepper

-- Heat the olive oil in a large (straight-sided, preferably) skillet over medium heat.
+- Heat the olive oil in a large (preferably, straight-sided) skillet over medium heat.
 Add the diced pancetta and cook, stirring frequently, until most of the fat has rendered into the pan and the pancetta is crispy and caramelized slightly.
 Using a slotted spoon, remove the crispy pancetta and place in a seperate small bowl, leaving any fat behind in the pan.

 - Add the tomato paste and red pepper flakes, and continue to cook, stirring frequently, over medium heat for an addition 1 to 2 minutes, or until the paste has thickened slightly.